 After an easier but spectator-friendly section we turn right onto Pitkäjärventie, which is everything but spectator-friendly or easy.
 It’s a forest road, but still fast considering how narrow it is.
 There is also a fair share of jumps but not much margin for errors.

-Pitkäjärventie has been especially brutal for Marcus Grönholm, who slid into a ditch in 1998 (17:44 on the video) and retired after losing a wheel while leading in 2003.
+Pitkäjärventie has been especially brutal for Marcus Grönholm, who slid into a ditch in 1998 (4:48 on the video) and retired after losing a wheel while leading in 2003.
 No wonder he used to say it’s the most crucial section of Ouninpohja.
 To balance his misfortunes he also gained there valuable seconds in 2006 when Sebastien Loeb suffered a puncture.
+In later years Pitkäjärventie has taken drivers such as Craig Breen, Kris Meeke, Jari-Matti Latvala and Gigi Galli as its victim.

 Catch your breath and give yourself a pat on the back, you made it through the 34 kilometres of Ouninpohja, well done!

 Now it’s a good time to reflect on what we saw on the way.
-Lots of daring fast sections, blind corners and carefully lined sideways jumps.
-At 33-34 kilometres, the stage has often been among the longest of the rally and there’s many different kinds of roads from fast and flowing to technical and narrow.
+Lots of daring fast sections, blind corners and countless jumps, many of them carefully lined sideways.
+At 33-34 kilometres, the stage has often been among the longest of the rally and there’s several different kinds of roads from fast and flowing to technical and narrow – all more or less fast.
 There’s a lot of history on the stage, many hazards, countless incidents, numerous spectator favourite places and most importantly, legends.
 This all is needed to make Ouninpohja so superlative.

 In the next post we find out how Ouninpohja evolved throughout the years to be the stage it is today.